Recycle for Dorset Service Policy

 The DWP encourages the use of modern washable nappies (real nappies) as an alternative to disposables.
 Real nappies are widely available and the DWP operates an incentive scheme to help with the financial cost of buying real nappies.
 However, some families with young children who use disposable nappies may have additional residual waste needs.
 As a result, the DWP will offer families with small children additional residual waste capacity.

-Where applications are approved, the DWP will issue a pack of 26 authorised sacks to the household.
+Where applications are approved, the DWP will issue two packs of thirteen authorised sacks to the household.
 This equates to one additional waste sack per residual waste collection.
 The purpose of the sack is to increase capacity, not act as a receptacle for used nappies.
 The householder may place other residual waste within the sack and place used nappies within the wheeled bin.
 The authorised sack may be presented beside the residual waste wheeled bin.
 Applications for authorised sacks must be made on an annual basis.

 The DWP recognises that some residents may have additional waste requirements for medical reasons.
 Where additional residual waste is generated and the capacity of the standard residual waste bin is not sufficient, householders (or carers on behalf of householders) can apply for additional residual waste capacity.
 DWP officers may assess each application and work with householders and carers to find an appropriate solution.
 The DWP will seek to provide householders with additional capacity suitable to the householders needs; this could be additional sacks or bigger containers.